A Common Lawyer

 Moreover, a person or country will become more-and-more like its god.
 Thus, for a country to identify itself in a man or party of mere men is to suffer the fate of that man or combination of men.
 Indeed, the Romans said that the voice of the people is the voice of god; therefore, when the people spoke false or no longer cared enough to speak at all, Rome crumbled.
 Likewise, the French people cried to Napoleon, You are France, and France is you; thus, when Napoleon, being deemed France incarnate, fell at Waterloo, all France fell with him.

-—Greg from Virginia commented saying,
+—Greg from Virginia writes:

 very Blackstonian, and Brent is very Wycliffian.